 If a massive emergency such as an earthquake were to affect only two percent of the community, there are instantly 2,000 victims, many with injuries.
 If only professionals respond to this disaster, the results are devastating.
 2,000 victims divided by 0.5 hours per rescue equals 1000 hours.
 With ten rescue trucks, that means there are 100 hours of rescues.
 As many as 3/4 of the victims could die waiting for rescue.
 After and hour and a half, shock victims would begin to die.
 After 24 hours, trapped children and elderly would begin to die of thirst.
 After 48 hours, otherwise healthy adults would begin to die.
 Most of these deaths could be prevented by early rescue and simple first aid.
 Community Emergency Response Teams can help fill the void.

-According to Webster's Dictionary, a disaster is "any event that overwhelms existing resources to deal with the event."
-Disasters may be natural events such as earthquakes, fires, floods, or may be caused by human actions such as a terrorist act, civil disturbances, or hazardous materials incidents.
+A disaster is a calamitous, damaging event that typically overwhelms existing local resources to deal with the event.
+Disasters may be natural events, such as earthquakes, fires, floods; or may be caused by human actions such as terrorism, civil disturbances, or hazardous materials spills.

-People naturally respond to disaster.
-Those who are not injured are more often than not drawn to help those who are.
-The "volunteerism" was particularly notable during disasters such as the Loma Prieta Earthquake, the Oakland Hills Fire, and the Northridge earthquake.
+People naturally respond to disasters.
+Those who are uninjured are often drawn to help those who are.
+The "volunteerism" was particularly notable during disasters like the Loma Prieta Earthquake, the Oakland Hills Fire, and the Northridge earthquake.
 People want to help.
 In the immediate aftermath of disaster, CERT's are far more effective than the average untrained citizen.

 In a large scale disaster, self-reliance and the use of volunteers will be necessary.
 With this in mind, the Fire Departments and Districts in Marin County have undertaken a program of Community Emergency Response Training (CERT) for civilians.